Y108/TicTacToe/README.md

-# TicTacToe
+# Tic Tac Toe
 Console based Tic Tac Toe game

-Didn't bother to fix a few obvious provblems and rewrite some simple things, it's almost 5 a.m. and I'm dying
+Didn't bother to fix a few obvious problems and rewrite some simple things, it's almost 5 a.m. and I'm dying.

 ---------------